|

 But unlike the wedding ceremony, I have

 no legal authority to preside over an adoption procedure.
-If adoption is desired, you still
+But there's no reason not to have a

 spritual adoption, one which binds an entire family, in addition to the bride and